The Brothers Karamazov, Set in South Boston

 The question came from the IRA back in the early eighties (Whitey’s mother was first generation Irish American.)
 The Irish Republican Army (IRA) had a specific request: a million dollars worth of hi tech weapons to be shipped across the Atlantic to aid the IRA in its efforts.

-Whitey Bulger IRA Connection
+Irish American Whitey Bulger

 Patrick Nee was Whitey’s colleague in Boston’s Irish Mafia.
 He was also an Irish immigrant and enthusiastic supporter of the IRA.
 Although not as excited as Nee about supporting the organization, Whitey agreed to partner with Nee and Joe Murray of Charlestown because he saw an opportunity to make a buck.

 It was Whitey’s idea to set up a sort of triangle trade.
 When the IRA asked for weapons, Bulger asked for help in securing the funds necessary to purchase the weapons.
-They contacted an Irish American admiral in the U.S. Coast Guard.
+The IRA contacted an Irish American admiral in the U.S. Coast Guard.
 An IRA sympathizer, the admiral made sure no Coast Guard boats were patrolling certain waters off Boston on certain nights.

 Whitey’s Trade Plan: Drugs for Money, Money for Weapons